 Is Alcoholics Anonymous right for you?

-Committing to an inpatient alcohol rehab is truly only the very first step on what will hopefully be a lifelong journey of addiction recovery.
-The main objective of residential treatment is to uproot all underlying causes of addiction in a safe, supportive, and secure environment.
+Committing to an inpatient alcohol recovery program is truly only the very first step on what will hopefully be a lifelong journey of addiction recovery.
+The main objective of residential recovery is to uproot all underlying causes of addiction in a safe, supportive, and secure environment.
 Working through past traumatic experience, unaddressed emotional issues, and detrimental personal beliefs can be exceptionally painful – however, doing so is absolutely necessary to long-term sobriety.
-Inpatient rehab provides newly sober addicts and alcoholics with a sheltered environment in which to undergo serious emotional healing.
+Inpatient care provides newly sober addicts and alcoholics with a sheltered environment in which to undergo serious emotional healing.